-In light of recent events in and around Marlborough, we thought it might be helpful to provide some top tips to help you get by in the event of an earthquake.
+In light of recent seismic events in and around New Zealand, we thought it might be helpful to provide some top tips to help you get by in the event of an earthquake.
 This information in no way replaces the government’s Get Thru advice, but is supplementary to it.
 If anyone has any additional tips, we’d love to hear them, so either leave a comment or send them to us here.

 During an earthquake, you must drop, cover and hold, and remain that way until the shaking has stopped.